thrishank/shopifyblinks/README.md

-# Todo

-- Host the blinks in our website.
-The blink url's become much more user friendly
-- Bug: Variants of the products price is not getting converted to USDC

 # Blinkify

 Blinkify is a Next.js application that integrates Shopify stores with Solana blockchain technology, allowing merchants to create and share Solana Blinks for their products.